-This gem of a cafe, The Duchess of Spotswood manages to integrate the key elements of Melbourne cafe culture.
-It is owned and operated by the couple that lives upstairs, the native New Zealander Bobby Green formerly of Auction Rooms and her English husband Andrew Gale, who was, until recently, the head chef at the Station Hotel in Footscray.
+The Duchess of Spotswood manages to integrate the key elements of Melbourne cafe culture.
+It is owned and operated by the couple that lives upstairs, New Zealander Bobby Green formerly of Auction Rooms and her English husband Andy Gale, who was previously the head chef at the Station Hotel in Footscray.

-The cafe, housed in a former butcher shop, pays homage - in its design - to its resident roots with gorgeous antiques starting with tables made from the boards of a local theatre’s dance floor, and rounded with off with an extravagant chandelier in the centre of the open space.
+The cafe is housed in a former butcher shop.
+Its design pays homage to its resident roots with gorgeous antiques.
+There are tables made from the boards of a local theatre’s dance floor and an extravagant chandelier in the centre of the open space.